 “There’s only one true faith; faith in the Lord our Savior Jesus Christ.
 It exists in believing He is God, the God of heaven and earth, that He is one with the Father.
 Faith is truth.
 And the truth is Jesus is God.
-Truth cannot be split or cut in half and maintain its trueness”.
+Truth cannot be split or cut in half and maintain its trueness” (Swedenborg).

 In the spiritual world, the way we believe and love God determines more than anything where we go, even as to the particular society of heaven, (or if we go at all).

-Here on earth it is the same except that in the natural world we have an external and internal self in such a way that we can hide our internal.
+Here on earth it is the same except that in the natural world we have an external and internal self in such a way that we can hide, we can de in denial.
 In the spiritual world you can’t hide like here – we are our love and beliefs, and they are seen by the angels.

 This point is made most beautifully and insightfully by C.S.
 Lewis in his last Narnia book, ‘The Last Battle’.
 In it there is a prince from the dark empire that worships Tarsheesh, which is basically a demon.
-The prince serves his king with honor, and fights with honor.
-Aslan and the Narnians are his sworn enemies.
-He pursues them and tries to defeat them.
+The prince serves his king with honor, and fights with honor, Aslan and the Narnians are the prince’s sworn enemies.
+He pursues the Narnian’s and tries to defeat them.
 At one point near the end they run through a doorway to escape and find themselves in bright light and a beautiful paradise, and they gradually recognize they are in heaven.
-The Prince chases them through the door, and is bewildered that he is in light, and, overwhelmed his sits beneath a tree.
-That he could see the door is a metaphor from the bible where Jesus tells that there is a path that leads to a rock.
-Jesus tells the people do not stumble on this rock.
+The Prince chases them through the door, and is bewildered that he is in light, and, being overwhelmed his sits beneath a tree.
+That he could see the door at all is a metaphor from the bible where Jesus tells that there is ‘a path and a gate that leads to heaven’.
+Jesus tells the people ‘do not stumble on this rock’.
 Those who stumble do so because they cant see it, but those who see it go the right way.
-In the story most could not see the door, but the prince saw it and went thought it, not knowing what he was doing.
-This means that internally he had the capacity to be in heavenly light.
+They see it because they have spiritual perception.

 But Aslan tells him, “Welcome, my good and faithful son’.
-The prince is profoundly mortified and humbled and says, ‘But I have been your sworn enemy all my life, and I worshiped Tarsheesh.
+The prince is profoundly mortified and says, ‘But I have been your sworn enemy all my life, and I worshiped Tarsheesh”.
 Aslan then teaches the Prince that Tarsheesh is a demon, and that he was deceived, but that all his life he acted honorably and yearned to see the real Tarsheesh – and because his heart was true he has came face to face with Aslan.
-Beautiful.